 "That's both the advantage and disadvantage of the internet," said Miner.
 "It allows these isolated people to reach out and find a likeminded community.
 The problem is that in reaching out they might make contact with those who encourage them in negative ways."

 Nickerson said he eventually abandoned the forum and as he emerged from his depression was able "to see things for how they are, and not for how I want them to be."

-It was around this time he also discovered Virtuous Pedophiles, which he credits with helping saving his life.
-Like Brett, he now works as a moderator on the site and is committed to helping other non-offending pedophiles find a way to learn to live with themselves in a world that still regards their existence as anathema.
+It was around this time he also discovered Virtuous Paedophiles, which he credits with helping saving his life.
+Like Brett, he now works as a moderator on the site and is committed to helping other non-offending paedophiles find a way to learn to live with themselves in a world that still regards their existence as anathema.

 And while most of us are understandably horrified by Tom O'Carroll's belief system, it's worth considering how he believes he got to it.
 He told me that when he was younger he "accepted the general view that pedophilia must be harmful."